 Our customized outpatient self-management program includes an initial personal assessment.
 Working closely with your referring healthcare provider, our caring staff will provide you with education about diabetes, home glucose monitoring, healthy nutrition, appropriate exercise and careful medication management, if needed.
 Our goal is to help you effectively manage your diabetes and enjoy an improved quality of life.
 Additional programs on special topics are offered periodically, such as healthy eating, heart health and stress management.

 Continuum of Care

-When patients are hospitalized at University Medical Center of Princeton, either with existing or new onset diabetes, the Certified Diabetes Educators of the Diabetes Management Program are available for consultation.
+When patients are hospitalized at Princeton Medical Center, either with existing or new onset diabetes, the Certified Diabetes Educators of the Diabetes Management Program are available for consultation.
 They will collaborate with your admitting physician and inpatient healthcare team, to ensure the optimum level of diabetes care, treatment and education during your stay.
 Upon discharge, your healthcare provider can then refer you to the comprehensive outpatient Self-Management Education Program for additional instruction to assist you in achieving optimal diabetes outcomes.

 Our enhanced program also includes Medical Nutrition Therapy (MNT).
 This service is distinct and separate from the nutrition education included in the comprehensive management course.
 It is intended to complement our traditional program and address personal nutrition needs.

 We keep in contact with you after your initial services to inquire about your progress and/or ongoing needs.
 We encourage annual follow-up visits to our program.